Home

 Violin Drawings - John Kolynchuk

-I had never done violin drawings in such detail, so before I started the charcoal piece, I wanted to familiarize myself with its construction.
+Before I started the charcoal piece, I wanted to familiarize myself with the construction of the instrument.
 Ironically enough, I think that this preliminary drawing stands on its own.

 For the final drawing, charcoal was applied with Staedtler 3B and 5B charcoal pencils.
 I also used an HB charcoal pencil for drawing some sharp edges.